-Washington DC is a city steeped with boozy history.
+Washington, D.C. is a city steeped in boozy history.
 In the last decade, the city has not only paved a beer and wine footprint, but locally distilled spirits are residing on local restaurant cocktail menus and liquor store shelves.
-Whiskey, rum, vodka, and gin barely scratch the surface, securing necessary proof that not everyone in DC works for the government.

-Leave it to the Nation’s Capitol to lead a distillery movement of post-prohibition liberation, social activism, and melting pot portraiture.
-Northwest Ivy City, referred to as the ‘distillery row of DC’, accommodates Washington DC’s growing dedication to locally distilled spirits.
-Between distillery gardens, bars, tastings, and tours, Washingtonians can pursue a shared affection for craft spirits and fabulous cocktail infrastructure.
+Northwest Ivy City, lovingly dubbed the ‘distillery row of D.C.,’ accommodates Washington, D.C.’s growing dedication to locally distilled spirits.
+Between distillery gardens, bars, tastings, and tours, Washingtonians can enjoy a shared affection for craft spirits and a fabulous cocktail culture.

 Best Washington DC Distilleries That You Should Visit